Segmentation Model Package

 The Segmentation Models package provides some tools to simplify the training loop.
 However, here I will make use of our standard training loop, which has been discussed and implemented multiple times in prior modules.
 You can consult the package documentation if you are interested in learning more about the provided TrainEpoch() and ValidEpoch() classes provided by Segmentation Models.

 I first initialize an instance of the cross entropy loss as implemented in PyTorch.
 I will use the AdamW optimizer with the default learning rate.
-I will monitor the overall accuracy, class-aggregated F1-score, and Kappa statistic as implemented with torchmetrics.
-All metrics will be calculated using the macro-averaging method so that the positive and background classes will have equal weight in the calculations.
+I will monitor the overall accuracy, class-aggregated, macro-averaged F1-score, and Kappa statistic as implemented with torchmetrics.
 The model will run for a total of 50 epochs, and the saved model will only be overwritten if the class-aggregated F1-score improves for the validation data.

 In this example, all parameters are trainable since none have been frozen.
 If you initialize the model using pre-trained weights, the default behavior is that all parameters will also be updateable.
 If you want to freeze or unfreeze the backbone or encoder weights, you can use the functions provided below and obtained at the commented-out URL.